For some reason, motivation always gets more attention. Everyone

 Intermittent fasting is certainly not for everyone.

-If you are underweight, or have a history of eating disorders, then you should not do intermittent fasting without consulting with a health professional first.
+If you are underweight, or have a history of eating disorders, then

 In these cases, it can be downright harmful.